mkoske/Scatter-R/README.md

 # Scatter-R

 Scatter-R is an implementation of Scatter-algorithm in [R](https://r-project.org).
+It is an algorithm to evaluate variables and dataset learnability for machine learning.

 ## Description